 Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

-Join The Texas Tribune for an April 13 conversation with law and courts reporter Roxanna Asgarian, who will discuss her new book, “We Were Once a Family: A Story of Love, Death and Child Removal in America.”
+On April 13, Texas Tribune law and courts reporter Roxanna Asgarian discussed her new book, “We Were Once a Family: A Story of Love, Death and Child Removal in America.”
 The book is both a deeply reported story of a murder-suicide that claimed the lives of six children and a searing indictment of the American foster care system.

 Disclosure: The New York Times has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune’s journalism.
 Find a complete list of them here.